Introduction to Crop in After Effects

 Step 22: Next, we will crop the region of interest.

 Step 23: We will also trim the comp to the work area.

 Step 24: As we can see that the x and y-axis are converted into a comp.
 You might need to adjust the position of the axis if they are not properly aligned.

-- Use quick shortcuts like “a” for anchor, “p” for the position, etc which you can find keyboard shortcuts in help menu
+- Use quick shortcuts like “a” for anchor, “p” for the position, etc., which you can find keyboard shortcuts in the help menu.

 - Change the preview resolutions for faster previews.
-If you keep it to full then depending on your resolutions it would take some time to render so you can keep it to thirds or quarter for better performance while previewing.
+If you keep it to full, depending on your resolutions, it would take some time to render, so you can keep it to thirds or quarters for better performance while previewing.

 This is a guide to Crop in After Effects.
 Here we discuss the introduction, how to crop in after effect in a step by step manner.
 You can also go through our other related articles to learn more –